Responsive Community Grants

 To be eligible to receive the Foundation’s charitable funding, the applying organization must:

-1. Be listed by the Canada Revenue Agency as a qualified donee with a status eligible to receive charitable funding,
+1. Be listed by the Canada Revenue Agency as a registered charity or other qualified donee with a status eligible to receive charitable funding,

 2. Benefit citizens of the Sunshine Coast directly through its charitable activities,